KassoumHabibou/portfolio/content/authors/admin/_index.md

 Welcome to my website, I'm

-<span style="color: #1B2631; font-family: system-ui; font-size: 2em;">IBRAHIM KASSOUM Habibou</span>
+<span style="color: #1B2631; font-family: cursive; font-size: 2em; font-variant-ligatures: common-ligatures;">IBRAHIM KASSOUM Habibou</span>

-a committed PhD candidate in Economics and a Data Scientist.
+A committed PhD candidate in Economics and a Data Scientist.

 Here, you'll discover more about my [work experience](#experience), [education](#education) and some of my core [skills](#skills).

  You can also explore my [publications](#featured) and [projects](#projects) that I have passionately contributed to.
 I strongly believe in the power of open science, which is why I have made the replication codes for some of my projects available on my [Github](https://github.com/KassoumHabibou).